 Customers might be unsatisfied with their order for a number of reasons—it arrived damaged, they ordered the wrong size, or it simply didn't meet their expectations.
-So they ask for a replacement or their money back.
+So they ask for a replacement or for their money back.

 But before we dive into how to write a return policy for your store and implement a system to handle requests, let’s talk about why it’s so important to get returns and exchanges right.

 - Setting up an RMA system for returns and exchanges

 - How to write a return policy (+ free return policy template)

 - Where to put a standard return policy

 - Strategies for more profitable returns and exchanges

 Why have a return policy?
 Getting a return request can be painful both financially and emotionally.

 For these reasons, it can be tempting to ignore the reality of returns and exchanges and leave the mounting problem unaddressed.

-The pitfalls of a poorly implemented return policy
+The pitfalls of a poor return policy

 Over time, however, customer complaints about your return policy can start to filter onto social media, showing up as comments under your ads or even in Google searches about your business.
 This is where a poorly implemented returns system starts to negatively affect your overall reputation as a business.
 If bad sentiment about the buying experience starts to spread online, it is likely you will see a drop in conversion rate.

-Processing every return manually and dealing with customers on a case-by-case basis can also be expensive for your business operations and exhausting for customer service employees.
+Processing every return manually and dealing with customers on a case-by-case basis can also be expensive for your business operations and exhausting for customer service staff.
 If the time and expense to process a return or exchange isn’t monitored and optimized, it can even prevent you from scaling your business.

 At some point, most businesses will need to figure out a solution for returns and exchanges that benefits themselves and their customers.